pietheinstrengholt/azure-ml-data-science-400/day-03/Hands-on-lab06.md

 Now that the best regression model has been trained and identified, it is now ready for use.
 Contoso Hardware has received benchmark data for prospective compute modules.
 This data is available as a table in the dedicated SQL Pool of Azure Synapse Analytics.
 In this exercise, the regression model enhances the data obtained for the prospective hardware and predicts the ERP value.

-### Task 1: Enrich research and development table with the trained model
+### Task 1: Enrich research and development SQL table with the trained model

 ## Conclusion